Psyshadow/HCIclone/README.md

 <p align="left" width="100%">
   <img style="width:30%;align:left" src="https://github.com/eth-ait/hci-project-group9/blob/master/img/timeline2.JPG?raw=true">
 </p>
 By placing the sticky notes on the table the task has been divided into clusters and the problem has been reframed.
-The reframing of the problem leads to a guided solution search and a meaning of needfinding data is made.
+The reframing of the problem leads to a guided solution search and a meaning of need-finding data is made.

 As a learning from the exercise session and the affinity clustering we took, that the project task can be clustered as followed: